Associate Editor, Journal of Thermal Spray Technology

 University of Nottingham Staff Spotlight, http://www.nottingham.ac.uk/engineering/newsevents/newslist/staff-spotlight-on-tanvir-hussain.aspx

-Materials Manufacturing Processes: High Velocity Oxy-fuel Spraying (HVOF), Cold Gas Dynamic Spraying (CGDS), Laser material deposition (wire and blown powder) and novel Solution Precursor/ suspension thermal spray for various applications (e.g., solid oxide fuel cells, solar cells etc).
+Materials Manufacturing Processes: High Velocity Oxy-fuel Spraying (HVOF), Cold Gas Dynamic Spraying (CGDS), and novel Solution Precursor/ suspension thermal spray for various applications (e.g., solid oxide fuel cells, solar cells etc).

 Materials for Energy Applications: Fireside corrosion degradation of thermal sprayed coatings, laser claddings and alloys for biomass fired steam generator; Steamside oxidation of coatings and alloys for ultra supercritical (USC) power plants; degradation of ceramics in pressurized water reactors.

-- MM3AMT Aerospace Manufacturing Technology: I teach aerospace materials manufacturing
+- MM3AMT Aerospace Manufacturing Engineering: I teach Aerospace Materials and Manufacturing

 I have a keen interest in Materials for Energy applications and I regularly supervise MEng and BEng final year students and MSc students on that topic.